Skip to content

 });

-Every consumer that doesn’t supply its own store / snapshotStore picks this up.
+Every consumer that doesn’t supply its own store picks the matching default up.
 Per-declaration overrides win.

 Snapshot resume — workflow and supervisor